drdna/WheatBlast_Dating/ReEvaluation.md

 8. Add sampling date information to fasta headers:

-9. Calculate constant sites by using the reported constant sites parameter (constantSiteWeights='9117544 9766162 9779548 9135832') and subtracting sites that exhibited variation when the dataset was expanded.
+9. Calculate new constant sites by using the reported constant sites parameter (constantSiteWeights='9117544 9766162 9779548 9135832') and subtracting sites that exhibited variation when the dataset was expanded.
 Also subtracted were sites whose variant status was now uncertain due to masking.
 ```bash
 perl AdjustConstantSites.pl AllClust.snps.filtered.fullinfo.clean.fasta 9117544 9766162 9779548 9135832
 ```